programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 **Allow insecure connection**: Can be safe if security is done by other means, e.g. fylr and LDAP server are running internally.

-**Bind user**: One user inside LDAP that flyr uses to search for other users and groups.
+**Bind User**: One user inside LDAP that flyr uses to search for other users and groups.
 Does not need administrative privileges.

-**Bind password**: Password of the Bind User.
+**Bind Password**: Password of the Bind User.

-**User base DN**: Organizatinal Unit or whole organization, in which to search for users.
+**User Base DN**: Organizatinal Unit or whole organization, in which to search for users.
 All users who shall be able to log in must be in/below this.
 Bind User does not have to be in/below this.

-**User filter**: Which LDAP attribute shall be compared to the login string that is entered during fylr login?
-E.G. if I am Albert Einstein and my login username ist `einstein`: Which LDAP attribute contains the string `einstein`?
-In the example above: the attribute `uid` is compared and should contain `einstein`.
-For that, the user filter `(uid=&(login)s)` is enough.
-To reduce search time and number of objects searched, the example in the screenshot additionally restricts the search to only LDAP objects of `objectClass` `person`.
+**User filter**: Which LDAP attribute shall be compared to the login string(which is entered during fylr login)?
+For example if I am Albert Einstein and my login username ist `einstein`: Which **LDAP attribute** contains the string `einstein`?
+In the example above: the attribute `uid` is compared to the login given by the user.
+So if I enter `einstein` and my password, fylr then searches for LDAP objects which have the attribute `uid` and value `einstein` in that attribute.
+If one is found, the password of that LDAP object is also checked and if successful, this LDAP object is considered logged in. fylr creates a fylr user (if not already existing) that is consindered connected to this LDAP object.
+For this scenario, the user filter `(uid=&(login)s)` is enough.
+To reduce search time and number of objects searched, the example in the screenshot additionally restricts the search to only LDAP objects of `objectClass` = `person`.

-**Group settings**: We recommend to only configure group settings after the user settings are working for log in.
+**Group settings**: We recommend to only configure group settings after the above settings are working to log in.
+Groups settings are optional.

+**Group Base DN**: Organizatinal Unit or whole organization, in which to search for groups.

+**Group Filter**: not documented yet

+**Group Mapping**: not documented yet

 ## SAML